Ashwin-Sri/Microsoft-Teams-Administration-Project/README.md

 ## Scope

-This repository showcases my validated experience with Microsoft Teams administration, reflecting the depth and rigor of a 2–3 year in-role practitioner.
+This repository showcases my validated experience with Microsoft Teams administration.
 All tasks are executed in a live Microsoft 365 tenant, with annotated screenshots and outcome verification to demonstrate real-world accuracy.
 PowerShell and compliance/security tasks are intentionally excluded to preserve role authenticity and focus on GUI-native workflows within the Teams Admin Center.

 ## Overview